rileywaters/Computer-Vision---Equation-Detector/README.md

 ![Alt text](/ReportImages/sample1.png?raw=true "Sample Output")

 **Abstract**

    The goal of this project was to create a system that can interpret and solve a basic mathematical equation from a picture of printed numbers and operators.
-The system does this by extracting features from a training image with known characters, then extracting those same features from a testing image. finding which training character each test character is closest to.
-Several improvements were made, and the final system has reasonable accuracy (~80%) while maintaining greater efficiency than machine learning solutions.
+The system begins by preprocessing training and testing images to identify the characters of interest.
+Certain features are extracted from each character, including their first three Hu moments and any unique identifiers such as eccentricity.
+A comparison is done between the features of the known training characters and the unknown testing characters.
+A combination of Hu moment distance measure and unique indentifiers are used to determine the identities of the testing characters.
+The final system has reasonable accuracy (~80%) while maintaining greater efficiency than machine learning solutions.

 ![Alt text](/ReportImages/Process.PNG?raw=true "Overall Algorithm Process")